Truewarlock/minesweeper/README.md

 x improve GAME OVER screen

-x show the location of all bombs when you click one
+V show the location of all bombs when you click one

 x implement YOU WON screen